SeojunKim05/Programming-natural-merge-sort/README.md

 # Natural Merge Sort in Java

 This project demonstrates an implementation of the **Natural Merge Sort** algorithm in Java.
-It also includes a robust testing suite for verifying the behavior of `getSortedRunLength`, a helper method critical to identifying naturally sorted runs in an array.
+It also includes a testing suite for verifying the behavior of `getSortedRunLength`, a helper method to identify naturally sorted runs in an array.

 ---